-1 C. Performance requirements.
+Geoff Wentlandt/Brennon Staley/Ketil Freeman/Yolanda Ho/Eric McConaghy/Aly Pennucci/Lish Whitson OPCD MHA Citywide ORD D8a 1 C. Performance requirements.
 Units provided to comply with this Chapter 23.58C 2 through the performance option shall meet the following requirements: 3 1.
 Distribution.
 Units provided through the performance option shall be generally 4 distributed throughout each structure in the development containing units.
 5 2. ((Unit size, type, and term of lease)) Comparability ((a.))
 Units provided 6 through the performance option shall be comparable to the other units to be developed in terms 7 of the following: 8 ((1))) a.
-Status as a dwelling unit, live-work unit, or congregate residence 9 sleeping room; 10 (( 2) )) b.
-Number and size of bedrooms and bathrooms; 11 (( 3) )) c.
+Status as a dwelling unit, live-work unit, or congregate residence 9 sleeping room; 10 ((2))) b.
+Number and size of bedrooms and bathrooms; 11 ((3))) c.
 Net unit area measured by square feet; 12 ((4))) d.
-Access to amenity areas; 13 (( 5) )) e.
+Access to amenity areas; 13 ((5))) e.
 Functionality; and 14 ((6))) f.
 Term of the lease.
 15 ((b.
 The bedroom and bathroom sizes for units provided through the 16 performance option shall be generally comparable to the bedroom and bathroom sizes for the 17 other units to be developed.))
 18 3.
 Eligible households.
 Units provided through the performance option shall serve 19 only: 20 a.
 At initial occupancy by a household: 21 1) For a rental unit with net unit area of 400 square feet or less, 22 households with incomes no greater than 40 percent of median income;

-D7b 1 2) For a rental unit with net unit area of greater than 400 square 2 feet, households with incomes no greater than 60 percent of median income; 3 3) For an ownership unit, households with incomes no greater than 4 80 percent of median income, and that meet a reasonable limit on assets.
+1 2) For a rental unit with net unit area of greater than 400 square 2 feet, households with incomes no greater than 60 percent of median income; 3 3) For an ownership unit, households with incomes no greater than 4 80 percent of median income, and that meet a reasonable limit on assets.
 The Director of 5 Housing shall establish by rule the method to establish a reasonable limit on assets.
 6 b.
 At the time of annual certification according to subsection 7 23.58C.050.C.6.c: 8 1) For a rental unit with net unit area of 400 square feet or less, 9 households with incomes no greater than 60 percent of median income; 10 2) For a rental unit with net unit area of greater than 400 square 11 feet, households with incomes no greater than 80 percent of median income.
 12 4.
 Affirmative marketing.
-Units provided through the performance option shall be 13 affirmatively marketed to attract eligible households from all racial, ethnic, and gender groups in 14 the housing market area of the property, particularly to inform and solicit applications from 15 households who are otherwise unlikely to apply for housing in the development.
+Units provided through the performance option shall be affirmatively marketed to attract eligible households from all racial, ethnic, and gender groups in 13 14 the housing market area of the property, particularly to inform and solicit applications from 15 households who are otherwise unlikely to apply for housing in the development.
 Proposed 16 marketing efforts shall be submitted to the Office of Housing for review and approval.
 Records 17 documenting affirmative marketing efforts shall be maintained and submitted to the Office of 18 Housing upon request.
 19 5.
 Public subsidy.
-If any public subsidy, including the Multifamily Housing 20 Property Tax Exemption authorized by Chapter 5.73 and chapter 84.14 RCW, is used for a 21 development containing units provided to comply with this Chapter 23.58C through the 22 performance option, and the public subsidy operates through subjecting some of the units in the 23 development to restrictions on the income levels of occupants and the rents or sale prices that ĺ 1
+If any public subsidy, including the Multifamily Housing 20 Property Tax Exemption authorized by Chapter 5.73 and chapter 84.14 RCW, is used for a 21 development containing units provided through the performance option on the same lot as the 22 development required to comply with this Chapter 23.58C ((through the performance option)), 23 and the public subsidy operates through subjecting some of the units in the development to restrictions on the income levels of occupants and the rents or sale prices that may be charged, the units provided to comply with this Chapter 23.58C shall be different units than the units that are subject to such restrictions as a condition of the public subsidy.